AttilioProvenzano/goma-engine/README.md

 Goma currently supports Windows with a [V-EZ](https://github.com/GPUOpen-LibrariesAndSDKs/V-EZ) backend.
 I have plans to port it to Android, but it will require a native Vulkan backend first.

-Here are some of the features that Goma supports:
+These are some of the features that Goma supports:

  * PBR
  * Runtime shader compilation with variants
  * Mipmapping
+ * MSAA
  * Mesh culling and sorting
  * Shadow maps (directional lights only)
  * Very basic DoF